17 Top-Rated Attractions & Things to Do in West Palm Beach

 When it comes to top-rated accommodations for sightseeing in West Palm Beach, visitors are spoiled for choice.
 Whether you're looking for a beach resort or a cheap hotel, here are our top recommendations of the best places to stay to suit your budget.

-Another option to consider is The Breakers, a historic hotel that offers guests a choice of family- and adult-only pools, a full-service spa, private beachside bungalows, and beautifully decorated rooms.
+- Another option to consider is The Breakers, an historic hotel that offers guests a choice of family- and adult-only pools, a full-service spa, private beachside bungalows, and beautifully decorated rooms.

-- Budget Hotels: The Best Western Palm Beach Lakes Inn is a solid brand-name offering in the budget category and features affordable, bright rooms close to grocery stores and with easy highway access.
+- The Best Western Palm Beach Lakes Inn is a solid brand-name offering in the budget category and features affordable, bright rooms close to grocery stores and with easy highway access.

 More Related Articles on PlanetWare.com